h2non/rocky/README.md

 Creates a new rocky instance with the given options.

-You can pass any of the allowed params at [configuration](#configuration) level, or take a look to the http-proxy [supported options](https://github.com/nodejitsu/node-http-proxy#options)
+You can pass any of the allowed params at [configuration](#configuration) level and any supported [http-proxy options](https://github.com/nodejitsu/node-http-proxy/blob/master/lib/http-proxy.js#L33-L50)

 #### rocky#forward(url)
 Alias: `target`